 On the other hand, with respect to the credit positions from the factoring portfolio where the debtor counterparty is a private company, the Bank does not record nonperforming positions and therefore only applies a collective write-down to those positions.

-For all the factoring portfolio credit positions that are classified as performing and past due (Public Administration and private), the Bank makes a prudential write-down, defining a segment of the portfolio through specific clusters defined when acquiring the portfolios and for which it makes in-depth assessments at the pricing stage, and therefore on those types of receivables and also loans with Central Administrations (for example Ministries).
+For all the factoring portfolio credit positions that are classified as performing and past due (Public Administration and private), the Bank makes a prudential write-down, defining a segment of the portfolio through specific clusters defined when acquiring the portfolios and for which it makes in-depth assessments at the pricing stage, and therefore on those types of receivables and also exposures with Central Administration offices (for example Ministries).

-On the other hand, with respect to the loans related to ordinary factoring receivables, a generic write-down was applied by using a fixed percentage to the factoring portfolio.
+On the other hand, with respect to the exposures related to ordinary factoring receivables, a generic write-down was applied by applying a fixed percentage to the factoring portfolio.